<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Gift Funds

 “Gift” is one of the best four-letter words out there—and for good reason!
-We all love receiving money for special occasions like weddings, graduations, birthdays…or maybe simply because we’re a first-time home buyer and a loved one wants to help us out.
+We all love receiving money for special occasions like weddings, graduations, birthdays…or maybe simply because we’re a first-time homebuyer and a loved one wants to help us out.

-Either way, gift funds are a wonderful way to take some of the pressure off first-time home buyers.
+Either way, gift funds are a wonderful way to take some of the pressure off first-time homebuyers.
 There are, however, a few steps you need to follow if you plan to use a significant monetary gift for your down payment.

-The mortgage loan application process typically includes 60 days’ worth of bank statements, which means a mortgage lender or underwriter will want to understand the origin of any large sums that aren’t accounted for in your history of assets and income.
+The mortgage loan application process typically includes 60 days’ worth of bank statements, which means that a mortgage lender or underwriter will want to understand the origin of any large sums that aren’t accounted for in your history of assets and income.

-In addition to gifts from family members, FHA loans also allow you to receive gift funds from a close friend, your employer, labor union, or a charitable organization.
+In addition to gifts from family members, FHA loans also allow you to receive gift funds from a close friend, your employer, a labor union, or a charitable organization.
 USDA and VA loans allow you to receive gift funds from just about anyone—as long as that person isn’t involved in the home transaction.
 This disqualifies the home’s seller, builder, developer, or either party’s real estate agent.

 Keep in mind that although you don’t have to pay taxes on the gift funds, the person giving you the gift might, so it’s always wise to talk to a tax professional.
 Your loan officer will be happy to explain more about gift fund requirements anytime.